 L.S.
 Johnson lives in Northern California.
-Her stories have appeared in Strange Horizons, Interzone, Long Hidden, Fae, Lackington’s, Strange Tales V, and other venues.
+Her stories have appeared in Strange Horizons, Long Hidden, Year’s Best Weird Fiction, and other venues.
+Her first collection, Vacui Magia: Stories, won the 2nd Annual North Street Book Prize and was a finalist for the World Fantasy Award.
 Currently she’s working on a fantasy trilogy set in 18th century Europe.

 That’s one kind of bio.
 Another might go something like this: I write.
 I have also spent many, many years avoiding writing.
 In that time I have been a mailroom clerk, a tour guide, an editor, an envelope-sealer, a registrar, a data entry “specialist” (read: clerk), a perfume tester, a college instructor, a proofreader, a tutor, a jewelry salesperson, a nanny, a dishwasher, an indexer, a present-wrapper, an art director, and a good ol’ “Admin IV.”

 Why Traversing Z?
 It was the first finished story I ever wrote—decent prose, somewhat rounded characters, action and change and resolution.
 I still feel that rush of pride when I look it over.
 It will probably never see the light of day, but it was a huge milestone for me: a completed work, a work which had life to it, a work that inspired its few readers to feel something.